This teen researched rocket nozzles and won big

 One day, Eleanor hopes to become an astronaut.
 “I love space,” she said.

-Read more about Eleanor’s rocket nozzle research in Science News for Students article written by Sid Perkins.
+Read more about Eleanor’s rocket nozzle research in a Science News for Students article written by Sid Perkins.

 Eleanor was awarded the Samueli Foundation Prize of $25,000 for her mastery of STEM principles and team leadership demonstrated throughout the rigorous weeklong Broadcom MASTERS competition.